keronsen/kata-javascript-template/README.md

 4. Open /src/example.js and fix the code to make the test pass
 5. Refresh /test/jasmine.html in the browser to run the tests again (2 passing)

+# Adding your own code and tests

+When adding files you must also update /test/jasmine.html with `<script>` tags to include them when running tests.
+Look for `example.js` and `example_test.js` to se how they are included.

 # Further reading

 - [Jasmine documentation](http://pivotal.github.io/jasmine/), especially [Expectations](http://pivotal.github.io/jasmine/#section-Expectations)